gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Need shared compiler, linker and assembler options for all variants.
 - Need to consume locally and between projects and between builds.
 - Need to infer the default variant.
+- Need to handle dependencies.
+- Need to publish all variants.

 ## Story: Additional integration test coverage for supported tool chains